 Here’s the most common route to alternative certification in education:

-- Certification through a formal alternative teacher preparation program– Enables graduates without a degree in education to join the teaching field in a shorter, more intensive way.
+- Accreditation through a formal alternative teacher preparation program: Enables graduates without a degree in education to join the teaching field in a shorter, more intensive way.

-- Transition to Teaching(T2T)- This program assumes that a candidate already possesses knowledge in the licensing area.
+- Transition to Teaching(T2T): This program assumes that a candidate already possesses knowledge in the licensing area.
 They offer 18 hours of coursework for secondary education, 24 hours for elementary, early childhood education, and P-12 education.
-To enroll, you must have a bachelor’s degree from an accredited institution of higher learning.
+To enrol, you must have a bachelor’s degree from an accredited institution of higher learning.

-- Emergency and provisional teaching certification– Permits a teacher to serve as a substitute teacher as a temporary way of dealing with the shortage of teachers.
+- Emergency and provisional teaching certification: This certification permits a teacher to serve as a substitute teacher temporarily to address the teacher shortage.
 Candidates without an education degree are allowed after getting the emergency certification from the state.

 How Long Does It Take to Become a Teacher?